LucasJEstevez/CS3300-Semester-Project/README.md

 1. Create an account and get a free Car Price Predictor API key at [https://www.marketcheck.com/apis/](https://www.marketcheck.com/apis/%20)

-2. Clone the repo:
-git clone <https://github.com/LucasJEstevez/CS3300-Semester-Project>
+2. Clone the repo (this step is optional as you may also just provide a URL to this repo instead): git clone <https://github.com/LucasJEstevez/CS3300-Semester-Project>

 3. Create a Render account (Get Started for Free) and link to your Github account at <https://render.com/>.
-Can also find more information on Render Hosting here!
+You can also find more information on Render Hosting here!
 ![Getting Started](Documentation/Images/getstarted.png "Getting Started")

 4. Once you have an account with Render which is attached to your GitHub account, in the Dashboard, click the “+ New” tab next to your current workspace in the top-left of the page.
 Select Web Service.
 You should see the GitHub repository you just cloned as one of the first options under ”Git Provider”.
-Alternatively, you can paste the link to the GitHub repository directly into the “Public Git Repository” section.
+Alternatively, if you chose not to clone the repo, you can paste the link to this GitHub repository directly into the “Public Git Repository” section.
 ![New Service](Documentation/Images/newservice2.png "New Service")
 ![Connect](Documentation/Images/newserviceconnect.png "Connect")